 For easier dispensing or application, make sure that the distilled vinegar is placed inside a spray bottle.
 Once done, spray the area where the baking soda is sprinkled.
 Spray an ample amount of vinegar to allow enhanced reaction with baking soda.
 Wait for it to soak in for 30 minutes on the carpet.

-For stubborn stains, such as blood or paint, simply relying on the reaction of baking soda and vinegar just does not cut it.
-In this case, you need the help of hydrogen peroxide to really blitz the stain.
+In this case, you need the help of a hydrogen peroxide carpet cleaner to really blitz the stain.

 Whether you applied baking soda and vinegar or just simply made use of hydrogen peroxide, the next step is to do a gentle brushing of the stained area.
 Because these components are highly effective, it only requires a little bit of blotting and rubbing to remove the stain.

 Once done, you can either vacuum the spot or let it air dry.
 You should now have a clean and stain free carpet.
 Aside from their cleaning abilities, these chemicals are also effective in deodorizing your carpets.

 So that is how you produce a simple homemade carpet cleaning solution with Hydrogen Peroxide.
 These simple steps are proven to be effective and not to mention cheap in stain removal.
 No longer do you need those expensive and possibly harmful cleaning solutions.